TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

    :doc:`Changelog/10.0/Feature-84112-SymfonyDependencyInjectionForCoreAndExtbase`

-TYPO3 uses a dependency injection solution based on the corresponding `PSR-11 <https://www.php-fig.org/psr/psr-11/>`_ compliant Symfony component to standardize object initialization throughout the Core as well as in extensions.
+`TYPO3`:pn: uses a dependency injection solution based on the corresponding `PSR-11 <https://www.php-fig.org/psr/psr-11/>`_ compliant `Symfony`:pn: component to standardize object initialization throughout the `Core`:pn: as well as in extensions.

 The recommended way of injecting dependencies is to use constructor injection::